 Because of the broad training in natural sciences and engineering received by the chemical engineer, opportunities are provided for students also to develop particular talents and interests in one or two areas of emphasis.
 Each student must complete 12 semester hours in one of the following areas or six semester hours in each of two areas.
-These courses must include at least two chemical engineering courses, of which one must be in Chemical Engineering.
-If two technical option areas are selected, then one chemical engineering course from each technical option areas are selected, then two courses from each technical option area should be completed.
+These courses must include at least two [ehemical] engineering courses, of which one must be in Chemical Engineering.
+[If two technical option areas are selected, then one chemical engineering course from each technical option area may be completed, or two chemical engineering courses in a single area.]
+If two technical option areas are selected, then two courses from each technical option area should be completed.
 The technical area courses should be discussed with a faculty adviser during faculty advising for the next registration period.
 The courses listed in each area do not constitute a complete list of technical option area courses but illustrate the types of courses that are generally suitable for a given area.
 A list of suggested complementary biology, physics, mathematics, and chemistry electives for each of the technical option areas is available from the Chemical Engineering Undergraduate Office and published on the departmental Web page.

-Students with a grade point average of at least 3.50 who are interested in seeking an advanced degree in chemical engineering are encouraged to discuss their plans with the graduate adviser or another faculty member.
-These students are encouraged to take at least one advanced mathematics course among their electives.
+Students [with a grade point average of at least 3.50] who are interested in seeking an advanced degree in chemical engineering are encouraged to discuss their plans with the graduate adviser or another faculty member.

+[These students are encouraged to take at least one advanced mathematics course among their electives.]
 They should also inquire about undergraduate research positions in the department.

 For all areas, Chemical Engineering 325L and 377K may be counted as chemical engineering electives.
-Chemical Engineering 377K may be counted only once toward the degree as a technical area option elective.
+Chemical Engineering 377K may be counted only once toward the degree [as a technical area option elective].